 Example: 5 pages viewed on a support site or product catalog.

-Count every time someone completes a specific action such as, subscribing to newsletter or downloading white paper, as a conversion.
-Bing Ads enables this scenario with event goal.
+Count every time someone completes a specific action, such as signing up for a newsletter or downloading a document, as a conversion.

-To set this up, you must customize your UET tag tracking code to report the values for one or more of the custom event parameters AND create conversion goals in Bing Ads to track those events that are reported with specific values for those parameters as conversions.
+To set this up, you must customize your UET tag tracking code to report the values for one or more of the custom event parameters in addition to creating conversion goals in Bing Ads to track those events.
 To learn more, see How to track custom events with UET.

-Examples: Downloading a white paper, watching a video, subscribing to a newsletter.
+Examples: Downloading a document, watching a video, signing up for a newsletter.

-Example: Installation of an advertisers app on Android device.
+Example: Installation of your app on Android devices.